superaniki/AssetTracking_v2_db/README.md

 ## This is an exercise project for my C# class, implemented according to the requirements below.

+# To start #

+Create a .env file in the AssetTrackingDB folder.
+Add:
+MyConnectionString="your connection string"

+Do your db updates before running.

 # Asset Tracking with database and Entity Framework Core

 This project is the start of an Asset Tracking database.